apache/openwhisk-client-js/README.md

 _Client constructor supports the following mandatory parameters:_

 - **apihost.** Hostname and optional port for openwhisk platform, e.g. `openwhisk.ng.bluemix.net` or `my_whisk_host:80`.
 Used with API URL template `${protocol}://${apihost}/api/v1/`.
 If port is missing or port value is 443 in the apihost string, protocol is HTTPS.
 Otherwise, protocol is HTTP.
-- **api_key.** Authorisation key for user account registered with OpenWhisk platform.
+- **apiKey.** Authorisation key for user account registered with OpenWhisk platform.

 *Client constructor supports the following optional parameters:*

 - **api.** Full API URL for OpenWhisk platform, e.g. `https://openwhisk.ng.bluemix.net/api/v1/`.
 This value overrides `apihost` if both are present.
 - **namespace**.
 Namespace for resource requests, defaults to `_`.
-- **ignore_certs**.
+- **ignoreCerts**.
 Turns off server SSL/TLS certificate verification.
 This allows the client to be used against local deployments of OpenWhisk with a self-signed certificate.
 Defaults to false.
-- **apigw_token**.
+- **apigwToken**.
 API Gateway service authentication token.
 This is mandatory for using an external API Gateway service, rather than the built-in api gateway.
-- **apigw_space_guid**.
+- **apigwSpaceGuid**.
 API Gateway space identifier.
 This is optional when using an API gateway service, defaults to the authentication uuid.

 ### environment variables

-Client constructor will read values for the `apihost`, `namespace`, `api_key`, `apigw_token` and `apigw_space_guid` options from the environment if the following parameters are set.
+Client constructor will read values for the `apihost`, `namespace`, `apiKey`, `apigwToken` and `apigwSpaceGuid` options from the environment if the following parameters are set.
 Explicit options have precedence over environment values.

 - *__OW_API_HOST*
 - *__OW_NAMESPACE*